sayyadirfanali/pilaf/README.md

 ```

-Pilaf also provides function `check` which just matches one pattern against one value.
+Pilaf also provides `check` which just matches one pattern against one value.

 Pilaf features different types of patterns which can be combined arbitratily
 effectively avoiding the need to use `if`, `else` and `switch` in the code.